Rolex Cookie Monster vs Smurf: What Changed in 2026

 Side-by-Side Comparison (A Quick Glance)

 The table below highlights the key differences between the two white-gold Submariner references most buyers compare.
-Both watches share the same Submariner DNA, so the contrast comes down to design, proportions, and overall wrist presence.
+Both watches share the same Submariner DNA, so the contrast comes down to design, proportions, production status, and overall wrist presence.

 FeatureCookie Monster (126619LB)Smurf (116619LB)